XiaoleiQinn/SITSMamba/README.md

 [MTLCC](https://github.com/TUM-LMF/MTLCC-pytorch)<br />
 All the 17 classes are used for training and evaluation in our study.
 <br />
+Please refer to GitHub - MarcCoru/MTLCC or GitHub - TUM-LMF/MTLCC-pytorch for instructions on loading the dataset and obtaining the eval.tileids.
 ## :hammer:Environment
 You can install mamba according to the following instruction.
 ```